williammuchui/Linux-command-search/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request

 ## License